yeelali14/EuropeanPaintings/README.md

 Before it gets any better
 We're headed for a cliff
 And in the free fall I will realize
+I'm better off when I hit the

+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom

+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom

+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom

+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff

+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottomAnd the worst part is Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottomAnd the worst part is Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And the worst part is
+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And in the free fall I will realize
 I'm better off when I hit the bottom